Your cart looks a little empty!Continue Shopping

 Remember that part where we said there's no need to splurge on a fancy bottle of wine if you're simply going to cook with it?
 That advice still stands, so when we say Champagne, we're really referring to any dry sparkling wine.
 More than just for sipping, you can use bubbly in an array of recipes, spanning breakfast, lunch, and dinner.
 (Champagne pancakes, anyone?)

-Good to know: Usual Wines Brut is a deliciously dry sparkling wine with notes of lemon, elderflower, and bergamot.
-Made with absolutely no added sugars, additives, or chemical ingredients, this low-carb wine is perfect for whipping up your favorite dishes as well as drinking straight out of the bottle.
+Good to know: Usual Brut is a deliciously dry sparkling wine with notes of lemon, elderflower, and bergamot.
+Made with absolutely no added sugars or anything artificial, this low-carb wine is perfect for whipping up your favorite dishes as well as drinking straight out of the bottle.
 How's that for an easy cooking experience?